 |

-Referred to as Auto Shank, Acme shank or Adjustable Adapter.
+Referred to as Auto Shank, Acme shank or Adjustable Adapter shank.

 Acme threaded shanks conform to automotive standard ANSI/ASME B5.11 (1987).